Who remembers last month’s exciting quiz presented by Caralyn about her increasingly popular father and his really bad leg cramps? Here it is again:

 Do you know what Jimmy McCracklin says?

-No. But I have a feeling he’s some sort of rock and roll star from the ’60’s?
+No. But knowing you, I have a feeling he’s some sort of rock and roll star from the ’50’s.

-So, how did we do, gang?
+So, how did we do?
 Let me tell you, a lot of you were not fooled!
 The remedy was…… Rhus tox!

-Now listen people, this is very basic homeopathy: a person gets an injury or a cramp or a strain and they feel they have to move, keep moving, worse from sitting or lying still.
+Now listen people, this is very basic: a person gets an injury or a cramp or a strain and they feel like their only choice is to walk; they have to walk.
 That’s Rhus tox, you can’t mistake it!
 Brooks wrote in saying, “I look forward to your analysis…” I said, “What analysis?
 He’s better moving–Rhus tox!”

-Now, I know a lot of you sent in an array of “restlessness” remedies, like Arsenicum and Tuberculinum.
-But these restless remedies are coming from the mental/emotional plane, not the physical plane like this patient, AND they’re not necessarily better for all the moving they’re doing!
+Now, I know a lot of you sent in an array of “restless” remedies, like Arsenicum and Tuberculinum.
+But these restless remedies are coming from the mental plane, not the physical plane like this patient, AND they’re not necessarily better for all the walking they’re doing!

 So, as far as rubrics are concerned?
 If you really needed any?
 We’ve got:

 Legs: cramps, calves, motion amel.–Argentum, Bryonia, Ferrum, Rhus t.